Agile methods and agile sprint cycles have been around since 2001 with the Agile Manifesto publication.

 We also call this Evergreen since they always will be fresh and feel current.

-In larger organizations, these new features will need to be tested in a continuous manner, i.e. DevOps.
+In larger organizations, these new features will need to be tested continuously.
+This way of working is commonly known as DevOps.

 Instead of seeing agile as a fad, try to embrace it.

-New ways of working are always difficult, but they improve organizations with new ideas.
+New ways of working are always tricky, but they improve organizations with new ideas.

-Get in contact with us at Agdiwo if you want to learn more about how agile can help your organization transform your IT infrastructure projects.
+Get in contact with Agdiwo to learn more about how agile can help your organization transform your IT infrastructure projects.